V4Fire/Client/src/base/b-list/README.md

 ] .
 ```

-### Use of the component with the providing of the active value
+### Use of the component with the providing of an active item

 ```
 < b-list :active = 0 | :items = [ &